ptec-hjg/kivitendo-docker/README.md

 # Installation

+A complete kivitendo application consists out of a kivitendo docker image and a PostgreSQL SQL server image.

-I assume that you are working on your favourite linux box.
-So create a working directory to easily manage all your kivitendo containers & data.
+I assume that you are working on your favourite linux box as your docker host (e.g. your NAS) where to store all your database, configuration and email files used by kivitendo.

+To deploy a new application, first create a working directory to easily manage all your kivitendo containers & data.

 ```bash